Carpinteria Bluffs Trail to Carpinteria Seal Sanctuary Overlook in Carpinteria Bluffs Nature Preserve

 Straight to the Seal Sanctuary Overlook and back is one mile round trip with 25 feet of elevation change.
 Venture down to a beach next to the Seal Sanctuary Overlook and add a loop to another overlook in and adjacent park to easily expanded the hike to 2 miles round trip with 100 feet of elevation change.
 At any length, the hike presents a quick quality excursion on the beautiful coast west of Santa Barbara.

-Get underway from a large dirt parking area in Carpinteria Bluffs Nature Preserve located at the south end of Bailard Avenue in Carpinteria (right next to Highway 101).
+Get underway from a large dirt parking area in Carpinteria Bluffs Nature Preserve located at the south end of Bailard Avenue in Carpinteria (right next to the 101 Freeway).
 The small preserve has several side trails, but the shortest route to the Seal Sanctuary Overlook starts from the center of the parking area and heads south toward the ocean.
 Look for a sign at the trailhead describing the preserve.
 The trail angles southwest crossing a meadow of sage and brush.

 After 0.15 miles, you will come to a T-junction with Carpinteria Bluffs Trail.
 Turn right on this wide pebble path, which runs parallel to railroad tracks on the ocean bluff.
 Enjoy views up and down the coast as you follow Carpinteria Bluffs Trail along a line of large eucalyptus trees.
 After 0.2 miles, the trail bends left and crosses the railroad tracks.
 On the ocean side of the tracks, you will quickly reach a beach access trail breaking off to the left down to a sandy beach.